-As previously mentioned in the introduction of this plan, the site is in a predominantly in an industrial location, with commercial and industrial businesses bordering the site.
+As previously mentioned in the introduction of this plan, the site is in a predominantly in urban location, with residential properties, commercial and industrial businesses bordering the site.
 Listed below are the other identified potential sources of noise which should be considered should a compliant be received all within 1km of the site.

-- Traffic routes and access roads such as Durham Road are heavily used from 7am to 8pm on an evening. - Rail Links, train movements can cause excessive noise to sensitive receptors.

-Industrial and commercial businesses located adjacent and surrounding the site (manufacturing and machinery manufacturing) - Komatsu Manufacturing
+- A189 and access roads (Cowpen Road A189) to site this road is the main route to Blyth and is heavily used from 7am to 8pm on an evening. - Industrial and commercial businesses located adjacent and surrounding the site (manufacturing and machinery manufacturing) - Volvo and Truck Centre/Pheonix Export Packaging/BWS Road Sweepers/Kitchen Manufacturing - Construction and housing development located south of the site.